 World leader in the development and application of radioisotope and stable isotope analytical techniques for over 45 years.Read More

-CAIS is the oldest radiocarbon laboratory in the world that is ISO/IEC 17025:2005 certified and among the most accurate.Read More
+CAIS is the oldest ISO/IEC 17025:2005 certified radiocarbon laboratory in the world.
+It is also among the most accurate.Read More

 CAIS scientists are always seeking new methodologies and analytical techniques that improve the quality of our data.Read More